PicanhaLabs/blog/_posts/backbone-and-rest-api-part2-server.md

 ```
 Now we just config our static directory to **src** and ask [Express] to use [body-parser].

-OK, we are ready for starting our mappings!
+OK, we are ready to start our mappings!

 ### URL Mappings